Seaspan Corporation: Heading Higher With A 7.2% Dividend Yield

 Daily Chart

-The daily chart exhibits a 5-wave decline from the $12 high in the form of an ending diagonal which is a pattern that denotes a change in trend.
+The daily chart exhibits a 5-wave decline from the $12 high in the form of an ending diagonal, which is a pattern that denotes a change in trend.

-Although I believe a long-term bottom has been made at $5 per share there is a chance that it’s just a temporary correction.
+Although I believe a long-term bottom has been made at $5 per share, there is a chance that it’s just a temporary correction.
 However, given the extent of the decline even a temporary correction should be material and take the stock back to $12 over a few months’ time.

-The 4-hour chart shows a possible 5 wave advance in progress currently in an extended wave 3 which should move towards $7.50 per share.
+The 4-hour chart shows a possible 5-wave advance in progress currently in an extended wave 3, which should move towards $7.50 per share.
 As discussed earlier, it could simply be a 3-wave correction but unlikely given the previous price action.
-A confirmation of a bottom will ensure after a 5 wave advance likely to $7-8 per share with a 3-wave correction.
+A confirmation of a bottom will ensure after a 5-wave advance likely to $7-8 per share with a 3-wave correction.

 I have been following SSW and buying SSW shares since the May 2017 rally up to $7 per share.
-My average entry price is $6.32 per share and given the recent rally I am confident a long term bottom is in.
+My average entry price is $6.32 per share, and given the recent rally, I am confident a long-term bottom is in.

 Disclosure: I am/we are long SSW.